While Snowdon has many paths with varying difficulty, most Three Peaks Challengers

 Routes on Snowdon

 area of the car park.
-Beginning as a tarmac path, it is mostly rocky with steps
+Beginning briefly as a tarmac path, it is mostly rocky with steps

 towards the top.
 A large upright stone half an hour from the top marks the join

 of the Miners Track.
-A second upright stone at the base of the final ascent marks
+A second marker stone below the final ascent points you towards the summit.

 The Pyg track includes a distance of 7 miles, 11km, up and down, and an ascent of 723 metres.